Brighton & Hove free wi-fi

 Brighton & Hove City Council and BT have joined forces to make free wi-fi available at a range of locations across the city centre.
 The new ‘BrightonHovefreewifi’ outdoor network covers the busiest areas for tourism, shopping and leisure, providing free wi-fi for local residents, hundreds of businesses and the 11.5 million people who visit the city each year.

-A total of 40 BT Wi-fi hotspots will be available on completion of the project, allowing visitors and residents to get online while ‘on the go’ through their smart phones, tablets and laptops.
-Thirty of the wi-fi access points are now live, with the remaining ten due to be switched on later this summer.
+A total of 40 BT Wi-fi hotspots are available, allowing visitors and residents to get online while ‘on the go’ through their smart phones, tablets and laptops.

 The service covers a large proportion of the city centre, including parts of Western Road, Queens Road, West Street, North Laine, London Road, St James’s Street and the seafront between Brighton Pier and the Hilton Metropole Hotel, as well as in front of Hove Town Hall on Church Road and at the top of George Street in Hove.